Find Teaching Schools

 The states with the most job growth for Political Science Professor are Utah, Colorado, and Montana.
 Watch out if you plan on working in Wyoming, South Dakota, or North Dakota.
 These states have the worst job growth for this type of profession.

-Political Science Professor Salary
+How Much Does a Political Science Professor Make?

-The typical yearly salary for Political Science Professors is somewhere between $43,310 and $177,360.
+Political Science Professors make between $43,310 and $177,360 a year.

 undefined